 In thinking about your policies and how you will enforce them, it is important to consider the history and present-day realities of racial profiling.
-People of color, particularly Black men, risk being profiled, harassed, or assaulted because of facial coverings.
-It is recommended that museum staff receive antibias training and develop awareness and understanding of ways that policies and laws designed to protect may endanger communities of color.
+People of color, particularly black men, risk being profiled, harassed, or assaulted because of facial coverings.
+It is recommended that museum staff receive anti-bias training and develop awareness and understanding of ways that policies and laws designed to protect may endanger communities of color.
 It is essential to have a heightened awareness of increased levels of anxiety for both employees and visitors of color while making considerations around the use of masks.
-Safety comes first, but unfortunately for brown and Black communities, mask-wearing often makes it more difficult to remain safe.
+Safety comes first, but unfortunately for brown and black communities, mask wearing often makes it more difficult to remain safe.

 Availability of masks

 Can your museum supply masks to all staff and visitors?
-If you are requiring masks as a condition of entry into the museum, providing free masks may be helpful to those who do not have, cannot afford, and/or did not bring their own.
+If you are requiring face coverings as a condition of entry into the museum, providing free masks may be helpful to those who do not have, cannot afford, and/or did not bring their own.
 Some museums are also selling branded masks onsite and online (for example, see the Cincinnati Zoo’s animal-themed masks and the Detroit Institute of Arts’ fine art masks).
-If you will not have masks available to sell or give away, it is helpful to prepare people in advance for their visit by clearly communicating on your website, phone recordings, and/or social media channels that visitors should bring their own mask.
+If you will not have masks available to sell or give away, it is helpful to prepare people in advance for their visit by clearly communicating on your website, phone recordings, and/or social media channels that visitors should bring their own face covering.
 Consider sharing information on how to make a mask at home (for example, the instructions or video tutorial from the CDC’s website).

 Communicate proactively with both staff and the public about COVID-19-related plans and protocols.
-Provide as much information as you can about your museum’s health and safety guidelines, recommendations, and/or requirements on your website, telephone recordings, social media channels, etc. This will help people prepare for their visit, understand the measures you are taking to protect them, and reduce the chance of confusion or even confrontation on site.
-Also provide signage on site that communicates your policies, using language that is clear and simple.
+Provide as much information as you can about your museum’s health and safety guidelines, recommendations, and/or requirements on your website, telephone recordings, social media channels, etc. This will help people prepare for their visit, understand the measures you are taking to protect them, and reduce the chance of confusion or even confrontation onsite.
+Also provide signage onsite that communicates your policies, using language that is clear and simple.
 The following examples are shared for reference: